 Forced sale

-We have used the Premises of Current use / Existing use for this valuation assignment.
+We have used the Premise of ‘Current use / Existing use’ for this valuation assignment.

 Current Use/Existing Use

 Current use/existing use is the current way an asset, liability, or group of assets and/or liabilities is used.
 The current use may be, but is not necessarily, also the highest and best use.